Kureev/browserify-react-live/README.md

 **Warning:** this transform wouldn't work without [`browserify-patch-server`](https://github.com/Kureev/browserify-patch-server) or library, providing the same API!

 #### Migration 1.x -> 2.x
+**WARNING**: 2.x version isn't stable at this moment.
+Use 1.x instead
 - Now you need to watch files instead of bundle.
 E.g. `components/*` instead of `dist/bundle.js`

 #### Install